Barbara Marion Award for Outstanding Leadership to AFP

 The 2015 Nominations are now closed.

 Barbara Marion, ACFRE, was the first woman to chair both AFP and the AFP Foundation for Philanthropy board of directors and provided leadership and service to the association in countless areas.
 This award, named in her honor, recognizes an AFP member who demonstrates outstanding leadership and service to the association and/or its related entities, such as the AFP Foundation for Philanthropy.

 Last year, AFP introduced its new online nomination system.
 All nominations MUST be submitted using this system.
-The link to submit nominations is here.

 The nominee must meet the following criteria to be considered for the award: